 A gleaming motorcycle is a joy, particularly if you choose the right care products to make cleaning quick and easy.

-Before rolling up your sleeves for a good old spring clean with water and detergent, you need to find the right place to wash your bike, like a petrol station, because you're not actually allowed to do it in grandma's back yard or on the road.
+Before rolling up your sleeves for a good old spring clean with water and detergent, you need to find the right place to wash your bike, like a petrol station or car wash, because you're not actually allowed to do it in grandma's back yard or on the road.
 You also don't want to be doing this job in the blazing sun or on sandy ground.

 Important: Always allow your bike to cool down before washing.

-Gel cleaner spray
+01 – Gel cleaner

-Insect remover, block brush and special brushes
+03 – Insect remover and special brushes

 Squashed bugs on the headlights and touring windshield can prove stubborn, and are easier to wash off if you spray them with an insect remover first.
-Hard-to-reach areas on the engine (fins), or the rear suspension rocker, can be cleaned with a brush if need be.
-If the fins are particularly heavily soiled, and for all those hard-to-reach areas on your bike, we recommend the Procycle cleaning brush set.
+Hard-to-reach areas of the engine (fins), or the rear suspension linkage, can be cleaned with a brush if need be.
+If the fins are very heavily soiled, and for all those inaccessible spots on your bike, we recommend the PROCYCLE Cleaning Brush Set.
 But beware!
 Don't used these brushes to clean chrome parts or the delicate paintwork on the tank, side panels and fairing!

 Now clean the wheels if they need it.
-Stubborn soiling will be much easier to remove if you use our special Procycle wheel cleaner.
+Stubborn soiling will be much easier to remove if you use our special PROCYCLE Wheel Cleaner.
 You will need a brush for this too - unless you have chrome rims, of course.

-Hose down with plenty of clear water
+05 – Hose down with clear water

 Finish off by hosing down your bike with clear water in order to rinse off any remaining cleaner.
 And make sure you thoroughly rinse unprotected aluminium parts and screws, as even gentle cleaners can damage them over time.